Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Application: Functional quantization

-For a multidimensional Gaussian random variable X optimal-quantization is expensive.
-One way to mitigate this cost, is to consider product-quantization, that is to use a cartesian product of one-dimensional optimal-quantizers of each marginale as in \cite{carlo}.
-The resulting quantizer is stationnary when marginals of $X$ are independent.
-In \cite{LAST}, it is shown that Karhunen-Lo\`eve product-quantization, while it is sub-optimal, remains rate-optimal in the case of Gaussian processes.
+For a multidimensional Gaussian random variable $X$, optimal quantization is expensive.
+One way to mitigate this cost, is to consider product-quantization, that is to use a cartesian product of one-dimensional optimal-quantizers of each marginal as in \citep{carlo}.
+The resulting quantizer is said to be stationary when marginals of $X$ are independent.
+In \citep{LAST}, it is shown that Karhunen-Lo\`eve product-quantization, while it is sub-optimal, remains rate-optimal in the case of Gaussian processes.

 We consider now a continuous Gaussian process $(X_{t})_{t\in[0,T]}$ such that $\int_{0}^{T}\mathbf{E}|X_{t}^{2}|\mathrm{d}t <\infty$, and its expansion

 where $(\lambda_{i})_{i\in \mathbb{N}}$ is a sequence of real numbers such that $\sum_{i=0}^{\infty}\lambda_{i}^{2}<\infty$, $(e_{i})_{i\in\mathbb{N}}$ is an orthonormal sequence of continuous functions, and $(Z_{i})_{i\in\mathbb{N}}$ a sequence of independent standard Gaussian random variables.
 Notice that the Karhunen-Lo\`eve expansion is a special case of what we are introducing.
 In this case the error induced by replacing the process by a rate-optimal quantizer of its truncation up to order $m$ is given by